makenosound/mediathek/documentation/documentation.en.markdown

 # Documentation: Mediathek

 Mediathek is the German word for media center.
-It is an enhancement of a select box field that links entries between sections focussing on connecting media to articles.
+It is an enhancement of a normal select box field -- which links entries between sections -- that focuses on connecting media to article-like entries.

 * [Mediathek Extension](http://github.com/nilshoerrmann/mediathek/)

 ### Known Issues

-1. If you have been using one of the early beta of this extensions you are not able to upgrade to this release.
+1. If you have been using one of the early beta versions of this extension you cannot upgrade to this release.
 You will have to uninstall the extension, upload all new files and then start again from scratch.
 Sorry about that!
 2. There have been a lot of changes to the field's database structure.
-If you are comming from version 1.x please do -- as always -- make a backup of your database _before_ uploading any of the new files and starting the update process.
+If you are coming from version 1.x please do -- as always -- make a backup of your database _before_ uploading any of the new files and starting the update process.
-3. If you update from an earlier version please be aware that the XML output of the extension changed and that you will have to edit your XSL templates.
+3. If you update from an earlier version, please be aware that the XML output of the extension changed and that you will have to edit your XSL templates.
-4. If there are any Java Script error in the backend (thrown by this or any other extension), Mediathek will not show previews and custom captions.
-All Java Script related Mediathek features will stop working.
+4. If there are any Java Script errorss in the backend (thrown by this or any other extension), Mediathek will not show previews and custom captions.
+All Java Script–related Mediathek features will stop working.

 ### Dependencies

 This extension has been developed for Symphony CMS version 2.0.6.
 It won't work in older versions due to the lack of jQuery support.
-If you want to use Mediathek in older Symphony version, please download version 1.3 of the extension which is availabel on GitHub.
+If you want to use Mediathek in an older Symphony version, please download version 1.3 of the extension (available on GitHub).

-If you like to use the image preview feature of this extension you need to install the [JIT image manipulation extension](http://github.com/pointybeard/jit_image_manipulation/).
+If you would like to use the image preview feature of this extension you need to install the [JIT image manipulation extension](http://github.com/pointybeard/jit_image_manipulation/).
 Install the [extension](http://github.com/pointybeard/jit_image_manipulation/) in the `extensions` directory.
 This is an optional feature.

     extensions/jit_image_manipulation